Q: Is there a rider limit? Will the event sell out?

 Q: Do I need a ferry ticket to get to Bainbridge Island?

-A: Not if you are a registered rider; your bib number is your ticket for the ferry times that support the ride.
+A: If you are a Seattle side registered rider; your bib number is your ticket for the ferry times that support the ride.

 Q: Do I have to belong to the Cascade Bicycle Club to go on this ride?